malevinso/Git.Helper/README.md

 ### Create a Pull Request to Request Update to Main Repo

+7. Create PR to update the Main Repo

 Very simple, just go to the upstream rep that you want to merge into and click New Pull Request

     1. make sure you have the correct branch    malevinso/GitHelper (Master) <- marks-demo-org/GitHelper(working-branch)
     2. Merge the PR

 now we have on the master branch:
 ````